ryanxwang/lazylifted/design-decisions.md

 once in the end.

 The ultimate answer to this decision is probably to just implement the easiet option then profile the code to see if there is a need to improve on this.
+Also worth noting that none of this discussion takes into account the option of batching multiple edges into one, i.e. ranking sets of objects.

 Currently going with: grounding before, it is the easiest thing to implement.